MonetDBSolutions/squll/README.md

 Furthermore, the host name is a nickname by which is it known in the SQLscalpel server.

+Once started, it continuously requests queries from the SQLscalpel server to contribute with execution times (in ms) of a number of runs.

+The target section in the configuration file can be used to limit the queries acceptable for execution.
+Either queries for a specific project are ran, or even specific experiments within a project.
+The most generous way is to accept any task, as indicated with the pseudo project 'all' and pseudo experiment 'all'.

+## Policy
+Recall that all experiments should be ran in good faith with the intentions provided by the project owner.
+In particular, the parameter setting of the DBMS and OS should comply with those recorded for them in the SQLscalpel website.

 ## Credits
 SQLprobes and SQLscalpel are orginally developed by Martin Kersten.

 ## License

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
+This Source Code is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this repository, you can obtain one at http://mozilla.org/MPL/2.0/.